Terry Corbell, The Biz Coach

-• As far as possible without surrender be on good terms with all persons.
+As far as possible without surrender be on good terms with all persons.
 Speak your truth quietly and clearly; and listen to others…

-• Exercise caution in your business affairs…
+Exercise caution in your business affairs…

-• Nurture strength of spirit to shield you in sudden misfortune.
+Nurture strength of spirit to shield you in sudden misfortune.
 But do not distress yourself with imaginings…

-Agreed.
-The poem does contain exemplary advice applicable for business.
 I first heard it in 1971 when it was No. 8 on Billboard.
-Well-known broadcaster Les Crane, who was a talk-show host on KLAC Radio in Los Angeles, recorded it (DesiderataLes Crane, YouTube).
+Well-known broadcaster Les Crane, who was a talk-show host on KLAC Radio in Los Angeles, recorded it.

-As a young broadcaster I was intrigued for a couple of reasons:
+As a young broadcaster, I was intrigued for a couple of reasons:

 Firstly, I was fascinated by the spiritual approach by Mr. Crane, who was famous for his controversial shtick on radio and TV.
+He was provocative and entertaining.

 Secondly, the previous year I was deeply touched by the thoughtfulness of his boss, David Croninger, the president of Metromedia Radio.
-Metromedia was a conglomerate in related industries.
-Along with NBC’s legendary news anchor, Chet Huntley, Mr. Croninger was a speaker at my college graduation, the University of Tulsa.
+Metromedia was a huge media conglomerate.

 Inspiring career advice

-Both were accessible to students afterward – a true blessing.
+Both were accessible to students afterward – a true blessing as we were graduating in the most turbulent of times.
 The nation was mired in a recession with unemployment approaching 9 percent and the Vietnam War was tearing the country apart.
-Amid this, my peers and I were apprehensive but anxious to launch our careers.

 Accompanied by an NBC PR person, Mr. Huntley graciously gave me excellent advice regarding my broadcasting career.
 As a DJ, I had worked my way through college on radio stations, but I was still a porous sponge in wanting career counsel before returning to my home state of California.
 He explained to me how to make a transition from being a DJ to radio news to TV news.

-Wearing a striped tie with a navy blazer and gray slacks, that was heady stuff for an impressionable young college grad.
-I thought it was a professional appearance for broadcasting, but I wasn’t sure.
-I appreciated his comment as I was about to call on Los Angeles radio and TV stations for employment.
+It gave me a shot of confidence to know my instincts were right, so I appreciated his comment as I was about to call on Los Angeles radio and TV stations for employment.
 I also enjoyed hearing his comments regarding Mr. Crane, as his employer.

 Key questions